 SunTrust business checking may not be a perfect fit for your business if the number of transactions you need per month doesn’t fit perfectly within one of these three accounts.
 Or, alternatively, you might want to find a bank that offers a robust digital banking platform, and you don’t mind giving up the convenience of brick-and-mortar banking in exchange.
 Here are a few alternatives to SunTrust that might provide an advantage to you and your business.

 Chase has the second-most branches and ATMs of any bank in the U.S., which means that you can keep on top of your banking needs while on the go or out of town.
-And with Chase Total Business Checking, you’ll get the right amount of features in exchange for an affordable monthly fee (which is waived without requiring a huge average daily balance in return).
+And with Chase Business Complete Banking, you’ll get the right amount of features in exchange for an affordable monthly fee (which is waived without requiring a huge average daily balance in return).

 SunTrust Business Advantage Plus Checking offers a slew of great features, but Chase Performance Business Checking has it beat on one factor: cash processing.
 SunTrust offers $10,000 in free cash processing per month, but Chase Performance Business Checking gives account holders $20,000 in cash deposits monthly.
 After $20,000, cash deposits only cost $2.50 for every $1,000 you deposit.